By Abbey Slattery

 One of the many benefits of some PTO policies is that you don’t have to make up excuses for not coming into work.
 Instead, it’s a system that allows you to be treated like a responsible adult who can take time off without having to be sick or on a tropical island.

 The exact amount of PTO you get depends on a variety of factors, like your company’s policies and the duration of your employment.
-According to a recent study from CNBC, the average number of PTO days for Americans breaks down like this:
+According to a recent report from workplace stats firm Zippia, the average number of PTO days for Americans working in the private sector breaks down like this:

 Those numbers vary, of course, and sometimes companies trade off more PTO with other benefits, like flexible work days or paid lunch breaks.